 One of the successful examples is the Royal Caribbean campaign – #ComeSeekLive.
 They chose macro-influencers to stream their travels on the cruise’s social media.
 This led to many new followers for both the influencer and the cruise company!

-Using real-time content makes customers urge to watch it and follow the brand as they do not want to miss something limited.
+Another useful method is using real-time content, which makes customers urged to watch it and follow the brand as they do not want to miss something limited.
 Real-time content can be defined by time-relevance of the publication to a relevant happening.

 Twitter is one of the most used platforms in terms of engagement and real-time marketing.
 Potential reach and impressions are much higher than on other social media.

 With only 280 characters you can spread your message, tag others, and mention them.

 Twitter is a great place to interact with your followers fast while reaching a wide audience.
 People want to stay updated and informed.
 That is why this platform is great to spread messages frequently and regularly to boost your social media presence.

 One example of fantastic use of Twitter is Burger King!
 Burger King’s Twitter account is famous thanks to its real-time marketing via viral tweets.